unnamed variables and patternsunnamed variables and patterns

 This is called an “unnamed pattern.”

 In the previous example, this doesn’t have much effect; however, using nested patterns, it can save a lot of space.
-Here is a modified example from the “Record Patterns” section.
-Here we use only the variables x1 and y1, while x2 and y2 are unused:
+In the following example, we use only the variables x1 and y1, while x2 and y2 are unused:

 if (object instanceof Path(Position(int x1, int y1), Position(int x2, int y2))) {